rackslab/Slurm-web/README.md

 Slurm-web provides both a web dashboard and a REST API to a Slurm HPC supercomputer with views of current jobs and nodes states.

-The backend REST API is developped in Python using the Flash web framework.
+The backend REST API is developped in Python using the Flask web framework.
 It is designed to run as WSGI application on a HTTP server such as Apache2.
 It relies on PySLURM library to get data from Slurm workload manager.
 It provides data in JSON format through a simple REST API.